Class of 2005

 Carol Brandon, MSN'05, of Murfreesboro, Tennessee, passed away February 25, 2018.

-Eydie Cloyd, MSN’05, and her spouse, Kacy Silverstein, BA’04, MEd’06, welcomed babies in August 2019 and October 2017.
-Eydie co-presented “Who’s Caring for the Midwife?
-Compassion and Caregiver Fatigue in the Setting of Secondary Traumatic Stress,” at the American College of Nurse-Midwives conference in May 2018, and spoke about mindfulness for Vanderbilt University Medical Center’s grand rounds in July 2015.
+Eydie Cloyd, MSN'05, was promoted to assistant professor at VUSN in June 2021, and was interviewed for the Going Through It with Holly and Kacy podcast, "Episode Four: Eydie Cloyd, Psychiatric-Mental Health Nurse Practitioner, Answers Common Questions about Psychotropic Medications," recorded that year.
+She and her spouse, Kacy Silverstein, BA'04, MEd'06, welcomed babies in August 2019 and October 2017.
+Eydie co-presented "Who's Caring for the Midwife?
+Compassion and Caregiver Fatigue in the Setting of Secondary Traumatic Stress," at the American College of Nurse-Midwives conference in May 2018, and spoke about mindfulness for Vanderbilt University Medical Center's grand rounds in July 2015.

 Amy Cochran, MSN'05, is a nurse-midwife with Covington Women's Health Specialists in Georgia (2016).

-Shanita Coleman-Dockery, MSN’05, is a nurse practitioner in the Vanderbilt Health Family Practice in Spring Hill, Tennessee (2020).
+Shanita Coleman-Dockery, MSN'05, received an Excellence in Patient Experience Award from Vanderbilt University Medical Center in October 2021.
+She is a nurse practitioner in the Vanderbilt Health Family Practice in Spring Hill, Tennessee.

 Nina Sanfilippo Collins, BS'99, MSN'05, co-authored "Dedicated, Proactive, Nurse Practitioner Rapid Response Team Eliminating Barriers," published in The Journal for Nurse Practitioners in September 2019.

-Sarah Halberg Cossette, MSN’05, is assistant vice president of patient care services and interim chief nursing officer at Cancer Treatment Centers of America in Phoenix, Arizona (2018).
+Sarah Halberg Cossette, MSN'05, was named among AZBusiness and AZRE magazines Most Influential Women in Arizona in August 2021.
+She is vice president of patient care services and chief nursing officer at Cancer Treatment Centers of America in Phoenix.

 Amanda Decker, MSN'05, was interviewed on the Livin' La Vida Low-Carb Show in September 2020.